 If handing the patient off to the next care provider, inform the clinician of the patient’s name and pronouns so the patient is not inadvertently misgendered and does not need to be asked repeatedly.
 However, use caution before spreading this confidential information unnecessarily.
 The patient’s TGD identity should be shared on a need-to-know basis.

 When the patient is being admitted to a shared room in which patients are cohorted by gender, placing the patient in a room matching the gender they present is generally appropriate unless the patient has a different preference.
 If there are concerns, use of a private room may be appropriate.
-This resource offers additional information information on transgender-affirming hospital policies.
+For more information on transgender-affirming hospital policies, go to: www.hrc.org/resources/transgender-affirming-hospital-policies

 Lack of knowledge of appropriate care and interactions for TGD youth can have a serious negative effect on the quality of emergency care a patient receives.
 Healthcare providers have an obligation to learn about this population and the issues surrounding their care.
 Most of the healthcare needs of a TGD youth will be the same as those of a cisgender patient.
 However, there are unique considerations around cultural competency, behavioral health, use of hormone therapies, and do-it-yourself therapies performed outside of medical supervision.
 Enhanced knowledge about gender identity and gender-affirming treatments will help emergency clinicians provide better care in a safe, supportive environment.